complementary feed for dogs and cats – with Marrubium vulgare for improvement of the reproduction of dogs and cats females

 Additives (per kg):

-Instruction for use: give cats ½ tablet per day and dogs 1 tablet per 10 kg body weight per day.
+Instruction for use: give 1 tablet up to 10 kg body weight per day.

-Maximum daily dosage: cats 1 tablet per day, dogs 2 tablets per 10 kg body weight per day
+Maximum daily dosage: 2 tablets up to 10 kg body weight per day

 REPROVET female stimulates ovulation and maturation of egg cells, prevents from numerous complications avoiding conception, helps the placenta and fetusto grow and develop.